 Unitech Training Academy has a branch campus in Baton Rouge, Louisiana.
-The campus is located at 10551 Coursey Boulevard, Baton Rouge, LA 70816, (225) 262-4411.
-Unitech Training Academy, Baton Rouge currently offers the following programs: Dental Assisting, Early Childhood Ancillary Certificate, EKG/Phlebotomy Technician, Massage Therapy, Medical Assistant, Medical Office Assistant, and Pharmacy Technician.
+The campus is located at 4354 Sherwood Forest Boulevard, Suite D295, Baton Rouge, LA 70816, (225) 262-4411.
+Unitech Training Academy, Baton Rouge currently offers the following programs: Dental Assisting, EKG/Phlebotomy Technician, Massage Therapy, Medical Assistant, Medical Office Assistant, and Pharmacy Technician.

-The Baton Rouge Campus is a single-story building containing approximately 24,000 square feet of floor space.
+The Baton Rouge Campus is located on the second story of the building and contains approximately 10,400 square feet of floor space.
 The entire building is centrally heated and air conditioned for winter and summer comfort.
 The campus is also equipped with several classrooms, one student break room, testing room, laboratories, several offices, and a reception area.
 Students are provided with modern, up-to-date equipment for their training.